ChThH/divine_liturgy_series/docs/Articles on Feasts/transfiguration_2021.md

 *O Son of God, Who wast transfigured on Mount Tabor, save us who sing unto Thee.
 Alleluia!*

-[This article was originally written for the Summer/Fall 2021 issue of the HROC newsletter]
+[This article was originally written for the HROC newsletter for the Feast of the Transfiguration 2021.]